-Girl, 12, ‘Brutally Killed’ While Home Alone After She Texted Mom That Someone Was Knocking at the Door
+Tenn.
+Girl, 12, 'Brutally Killed' While Home Alone After She Texted Mom That Someone Was Knocking at the Door

 Yhoana was found dead by family members at 6:45 p.m. that Thursday, according to authorities.
 She’d reportedly been home alone, on crutches as she recovered from a recent skating accident.

-Her mother last saw her at 12:30 p.m. that day and last communicated with her at 5:30 p.m., when the girl sent her a text message saying that someone was at their door.
+Her mother last saw her at 12:30 p.m. that day and last communicated with her at 5:30 p.m., when the girl sent her a text message saying that someone was at their door in Goodlettsville, Tennessee, about 15 miles from Nashville.

 • Want to keep up with the latest crime coverage?
 Click here to get breaking crime news, ongoing trial coverage and details of intriguing unsolved cases in the True Crime Newsletter.